Michelle Sheridan, Talent Development Manager at Urbint

 When thinking about your personal experience at your company, what’s the first thing that comes to mind?
 This employer brand is your company’s first impression - it tells people what they can expect once they sign a contract saying they will contribute to your workforce.
 This is a crucial piece of information since the #1 obstacle candidates experience when searching for a job is not knowing what it is like to work at that organization.

 Strong employee brands attract and retain top talent by showing those employees that their work is valued.
 And what’s the best way to reward strong work?
 A substantial compensation and benefits package, maybe - but top performers are always hungry to improve.
 By satisfying their hunger for growth with development opportunities, mentorship, and coaching, therefore fulfilling those needs, you’ll never have a shortage of people knocking down your door to join your team.
-It becomes a critical part of the company and HR strategy.
+A good corporate learning strategy becomes a critical part of the company and HR strategy.

 According to a recent LinkedIn study, the following metrics are most often used to assess the quality of an employer’s brand: retention, quality of hire, cost of hire, and # of applicants for the position.
 High employee retention is a strong indicator of a powerful employee brand.
 When you have disengaged employees looking elsewhere to fulfill their need to grow, it costs the company in recruiting time and productivity.
 Additionally, 72% of employers agree that employer brand has a significant impact on hiring.